pratyusha321/Role-Hierarchy/README.md

  ## Process Steps
   1. The program starts with creating a Root role i.e. CEO
-  2. And it navigate to multiple Operations to select:
+  2. And it navigates to multiple Operations to select:

                 1. Add Sub Role.
                 2. Display Roles.